 If you’re a lounge lizard such as myself, you know that the quality of what’s available to Priority Pass members varies widely from airport to airport.
 Of course they are always better than sitting at the gate the hoi polloi, but some of the lounges haven’t been updated in a decade or two and only serve tiny crustless sandwiches made with semi-stale white bread.

-The lounge has several seating areas, including individual honeycomb-style cubicles with tables and power outlets.
+The lounge, which is managed by Plaza Premium and accessible by those traveling in business or first class as well as Priority Pass members, has several seating areas, including individual honeycomb-style cubicles with tables and power outlets.
 To the right there are rows of armchairs and televisions, although the lighting in that area is always uncomfortably bright, so I try and avoid it.
 There’s no need for overexposure right before a flight.

 But what we really care about is the food, right?
-Again, the Siem Reap lounge outdoes many of the Priority Pass offerings in this department.
+Again, the Siem Reap Plaza Premium lounge outdoes most others in Southeast Asia.
 They have a noodle bar where you can get a bowl of pretty good noodle soup made to order, with a range of optional toppings.
 They also have a cook-on-demand pasta bar, but I haven’t tried it.
 It just seems unlikely that they’ll be serving excellent pasta in a Cambodia airport lounge, but stranger things have happened, I guess.

 In addition to the cook-to-order area, there are always a few hot dishes, including fried rice, steamed vegetables, and a strangely addictive chicken teriyaki.
 I travel often, but am still incredibly anxious before every flight.
 I find that the process of mastication soothes me, and in the past I’ve hit this teriyaki pretty hard before a flight.
 They also have a range of nibbles, including tiny French -bread pizzas which I think are revolting but another in my party has enjoyed several times.